soupi/learn-haskell-blog-generator/src/05-glue/03-project.md

 ## Usage

-Now, instead of manually running `runghc Main.hs`, we will use either `stack` or `cabal` to build and run our program and package (I mostly use stack, but up to you).
+Now, instead of manually running `runghc Main.hs`, we will use either `stack` or `cabal` to build and run our program and package (I mostly use stack, but it's up to you).

 ### For cabal: